-Inauguration Day 2017 Schedule: Official Events, Protests Will Overlap In A Crowded Washington, DC
+Inauguration Day 2017 Schedule: Official Events, Protests Will Overlap In A Crowded Washington, D.C.

 The schedule for Inauguration Day 2017 and its related events is shaping up to make for a crowded day for Washington, D.C.
 While hundreds of thousands of of people are expected to show up in support of President-elect Donald Trump on Inauguration Day, still hundreds of thousands more are expected to come to the nation’s capital to protest the incoming president.

-The number of people expected, and the anticipation of tension between supporters and protestors, is causing complications in ironing out a schedule for all the events of the inauguration weekend.
+The number of people expected, and the anticipation of tension between supporters and protesters, is causing complications in ironing out a schedule for all the events of the inauguration weekend.

 The Clintons (both of them) and the Bushes will attend Donald Trump’s presidential inauguration.https://t.co/GbcZrNWymM